 RECONCILIATION PHOTO OPPORTUNITY

-The Art Gallery of Ballarat presents work by Peter Waples-Crowe set amongst the NAIDOC Banners of Alfed Deakin Place on Camp St.
+The Art Gallery of Ballarat presented work by Peter Waples-Crowe set amongst the NAIDOC Banners of Alfed Deakin Place on Camp St.

 A proud Ngarigo man living in Naarm/Melbourne, Waples-Crowe makes art about the intersection of his First Nations and LGBTQI+ identity.